Fettuccine Paglia e Fieno Alla Carbonara

 in Italy, they are adding extra egg yolks to the fettuccine paglia e fieno alla carbonara.
 I enjoy the extra richness in the sauce.
 Try it and you decide what works best for you.

 Do not be intimidated by the raw eggs.
-Once beaten and the hot pasta and sauce poured over, the egg will be cooked.
+The egg will be cooked once beaten and the hot pasta and sauce pour over.
 Serve it on a large pasta bowl with a bit of a border to easily pick up the bacon pieces.

 Equipment and ingredients used to prepare this Fettuccine Paglia e Fieno Alla Carbonara